vermilion10/vermilion10/README.md

 - I’m a student from wkwkland
 - I’m currently learning about pseudocode
 - Ask me about hidup, i will answer with "adu nasip bos?"
-- Fun fact not fun anymore zzz
+- Fun fact not fun anymore zz

 ## Socials